 This year’s elections did not take place in a fair and democratic atmosphere, either.
 The CRTA observation mission stated that the election was “poorly organized and full of tensions that on several occasions escalated into physical violence”, a consequence of the “continuous degradation of the integrity of the electoral process in its entirety, which was marked by strengthening and sophistication of mechanisms of electoral corruption, and endangerment of citizens’ voting rights”.
 According to CRTA data, “repetition of serious electoral breaches” occurred in 5 percent of polling stations.

-The president of the Movement of Free Citizens was attacked and beaten, as was an activist from the grassroots movement Ne davimo Beograd.
+The president of the Movement of Free Citizens was attacked and beaten on election day, as was an activist from the grassroots movement Ne davimo Beograd.
 Cases of vote-buying, group voting, parallel voter lists, and so-called “carousel voting” were also registered.

 Many polling stations, especially in Belgrade, experienced crowding and voters waiting in long lines.
 This resulted in some people turning away without voting, while others exercised their right after 20:00, when polling stations officially closed — something that has never happened in Serbia before.
 The crowds were a consequence of the local administration’s decision to reduce the number of polling stations in most city municipalities, but were also caused by the SNS directive to its polling station representatives to leave their positions across Belgrade simultaneously, thus slowing down the process even more.